elementor/elementor-developers-docs/src/editor-controls/ai.md

 ### Write with AI

-Enable AI capabilities on a text-related controls:
+AI capabilities on text-based controls:

 ```php
 // Text control with an AI button that generates short texts